openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 In Open Legend, the primary way that players gain more power is by gaining experience points (XP) and reaching higher character levels, thus increasing their attribute scores and unlocking new feats, banes, and boons.
 Every XP that players receive grants them 1 feat point and 3 attribute points, and every 3 XP results in a new level.

-Rather than constantly awarding different experience point values to different monsters or types of challenges, Open Legend uses a very simple method of determining when players level up: the GM.
+Rather than constantly awarding different experience point values to different adversaries or types of challenges, Open Legend uses a very simple method of determining when players level up: the GM.
 That's right.
 You get to decide when your players gain more power.
 Here are two methods you can use to decide how to award XP:

 **Big Milestones.** You could award a new level whenever the players complete a major quest, defeat a powerful foe, or neutralize a serious threat.
 With this method, you may want to plan out the big milestones that you can foresee being accomplished in your campaign.
 Whenever your players reach one of these milestones, you give them 3 XP and thus a new level.
 A milestone map might look something like this: